mbelk059/uoCourses/README.md

 # How It Works
 * **Input Query:** Users describe their interests or goals (e.g., "I want to study robotics").
-* **Course Matching:** The app searches its database for relevant courses using keyword matching.
+* **Course Matching:** The app searches the json file for relevant courses using keyword matching.
 * **AI Recommendations:** The matched courses are formatted and presented via AI-generated, conversational responses.

 # Technologies Used